wp-plugins/mailchimp-for-wp/readme.txt

 Yes, there is and it is awesome.
 Pro features include:

 1. (Multiple) AJAX Sign-up Forms (so the page doesn't reload after clicking the submit button)
-1. Create beautiful forms from your admin panel with the Form CSS Designer.
+1. Create beautiful forms from your admin panel with the Form Designer.
+No CSS knowledge required!
 1. Reports, learn when, where and how your visitors subscribed.
 1. The form field wizard makes it easy to add your MailChimp list fields to your sign-up forms.
 1. Sign-up checkbox integration with WooCommerce and Easy Digital Downloads